Edit

 function SomeReactComponent() {

-const document = useConfig()
+const config = useConfig()

 }